What is Ski Touring?

 453g per helmet

-The Sweet Protection Acender is a fantastic touring and mountaineering helmet.
+The Sweet Protection Ascender is a fantastic touring and mountaineering helmet.
 It is incredibly lightweight and equipped with Mips.
 It has low volume and profile making it ideal for touring and climbing.
-The Acender offers a top-of-the-line ventilation design with 108 penetration-proof vents.
-The downside to optimal ventilation, is that the Acender lacks warmth and insolation, making it less ideal for resort days or extreme temperatures.
+The Ascender offers a top-of-the-line ventilation design with 108 penetration-proof vents.
+The downside to optimal ventilation is that the Ascender lacks warmth and insolation, making it less ideal for resort days or extreme temperatures.

 400g per helmet